 One of Jason’s current and ongoing performance-based projects is creating dramatic interpretations of queer poetry (sometimes involving costumes, props, video projection, dancers, and live music).
-He views these performances as ways to collaborate with the deceased authors and a way to widen awareness and appreciation of important, but underrepresented works of literature.
+He views these performances as collaborations with the authors and a way to widen awareness and appreciation of important, but underrepresented works of literature.
 The aim is to enhance the literary experience, making the words come to vivid life on stage and accessible to contemporary audiences in freshly relevant ways.

-In 2011 he presented the poetry of Constantine P. Cavafy in a way that told the writer’s emotional life story in a full-length production called Cavafy’s Caress.
+In 2011 he presented the poetry of Constantine P. Cavafy in a way that told the Greek writer’s emotional life story in a full-length production called Cavafy’s Caress.
 In 2012 he inhabited French author and filmmaker Jean Cocteau.
-In 2013 and 2014 he frolicked with the words of James Broughton with a full-length show Ecstasy For Everyone (so named after one of the freely expressed poet’s most outrageous lines) and toured at several locations alongside the screenings of the documentary film “Big Joy: The Adventures of James Broughton” as part of his centennial.
-For the 30th Anniversary of West Hollywood in 2015 he used dancers and live music to present Paul Monette’s heartbreaking poetry about his lover’s death during the height of the AIDS crisis.
-In 2016 he presented selections for the Centennial Celebrations of Harold Norse, respected Beat generation poet and mentor to Charles Bukowski.
+In 2013 and 2014 he frolicked with the words of James Broughton with a full-length show Ecstasy For Everyone (so named after one of the freely expressed poet’s most outrageous lines and personal mottos “I believe in ecstasy for everyone”).
+Jason toured at several locations (NY, SF, Palm Springs) alongside screenings of the documentary film “Big Joy: The Adventures of James Broughton” as part of his centennial celebrations.
+For the 30th Anniversary of West Hollywood in 2015 he used dancers and live music to present former resident Paul Monette’s heartbreaking poetry about his lover’s death during the height of the AIDS crisis.
+In 2016 he presented selections for the Centennial Celebrations sponsored by the Beat Museum of Harold Norse, respected Beat generation poet and mentor to Charles Bukowski.

 “When I create, I aim to construct worlds that work on multiple levels of interest.
-I want people to spend more time involved in those worlds, hoping they inform our life in a valuable way, and that all viewers would gain from by investigating further.
-I understand the contemporary art world usually likes to identify artists within one well-defined medium and to keep spirituality out of the work, but my interests are broad and I seek to expand my understanding of life through my engagement with the arts.
+I want people to spend more time involved in those worlds, reflecting on how they inform our life in a valuable ways – worlds all viewers can gain from by experiencing.
+I understand the contemporary art world usually wants to identify artists within one well-defined medium and to keep spirituality out of the work, but my interests are broad and I seek to expand my understanding of life through my engagement with the arts.
 I am always learning something from both the process and the presentation, the journey and the destination.
 I like to say that I am a creative and spiritual re-evolutionary, here to explore the known and unknown worlds with art and soul, sharing the results along the way in a responsible and engaging manner.”